brochhagen/nlpupf/material/2026q2/session02/next-session.md

   3. Introduce HMM Part-of-Speech Tagging, based on Jurafsky & Martin's Chapter 17 (subsection 17.4).
 This is a more complex topic and you will need more than a few minutes to explain it.
 Accordingly, it counts for your entire in-class participation grade.

-  4. If we haven't done so in class: Explain your solution to the outstanding exercises 4 and 5 from class (Are the recipes vegan or vegetarian? and What are the 5 most frequently mentioned ingredients?)
+  4. If we haven't done so in class: Walk us through your solution for the BPE algorithm implementation (encoding + decoding).